Remember, remember, the 5th November!

 You’re going to need to act quickly once you have hit ‘trace’ so the more you have ready, the easier this will be.
 A second pair of hands is worth having!

 Combine the lye with your oils as usual.
-Blend or white until you reach a ‘light trace’.
+Blend or whisk until you reach a ‘light trace’.

 Add your chosen fragrance and whisk.